Generic Name: oxymorphone (ox ee MOR fone)

 To make sure Opana is safe for you, tell your doctor if you have:

 Opana may be habit forming.
-Never share Opana with another person, especially someone with a history of drug abuse or addiction.
+Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
 Keep the medication in a place where others cannot get to it.
+Selling or giving away Opana to any other person is against the law.

 It is not known whether oxymorphone passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.